pvamshi/vamshi.github.io/blog/materialize-vs-angular-material2.md

-> Disclaimer : I am more biased towards Materialize.
+> Disclaimer : I am biased towards Materialize.
 Love to be corrected.

 #### Project status
 Materialize development is almost complete while angular development just started .
 We can see the stats from the github pages.